tidyverse/tidyups/004-governance.md

 Authors are expected to follow our standard processes, such as:

+-   **Welcoming and inclusive**: being friendly is a core value of the tidyverse and we strive to create an inclusive atmosphere in our GitHub interactions.
+As an author, you’ll be listed as a “member” of the tidyverse across all repos, so also please bear in mind your special status in other repos.

 -   **Code contribution**: code is usually contributed via PR, even for authors who could push directly.